Locations:

 Are there medications that can help?

-If your breast cancer is HER2-positive, your treatment will include HER2-targeted medicines like:
+If the tumor is HER2-positive, your treatment will include HER2-targeted medicines designed to attack breast cancer cells, like:

 If you have a tumor that’s ER/PR-positive, you’ll be prescribed anti-estrogen therapy.
-Your doctor may also talk to you about newer medications, like CDK 4/6 inhibitors such as abemaciclib (Verzenio®).
+Your doctor may also talk to you about newer medications, like CDK4/6 inhibitors like abemaciclib (Verzenio®), or ribociclib (Kisqali®), which help stop cancer cells from growing.

-If you carry the BRCA1 or BRCA2 gene and have a high-risk tumor, your doctor may talk to you about new medicines like olaparib (Lynparza®).
+If you carry the BRCA1 or BRCA2 gene and have a high-risk tumor, your doctor may talk to you about newer options, like olaparib (Lynparza®) or talazoparib (Talzenna®), a medication that stops cancer cells from growing.

 Will I need to take any long-term medications?

-If you have an ER/PR-positive breast tumor, oncologists recommend continuing anti-estrogen therapy for five to 10 years after your cancer treatment, unless there are medical contraindications (specific reasons why you shouldn’t).
+If you have an ER/PR-positive breast tumor, oncologists strongly recommend continuing anti-estrogen therapy for five to 10 years after the cancer treatment, unless there are medical contraindications (specific reasons why you shouldn’t).

-“In addition, we use other long-term medicines like olaparib for people with BRCA gene mutation and abemaciclib for people with ER/PR-positive, HER2-negative tumors with high-risk features,” Dr. Abraham adds.
-“We may also use bone-protective medicines like zoledronic acid to strengthen the bone and reduce the chance of recurrence for about three to four years.”
+“In addition, we use other long-term medicines like olaparib for people with BRCA gene mutation.
+In people with ER/PR-positive, HER2-negative tumors with high-risk features, CDK4/6 medicines like ribociclib or abemaciclib could be an option,” Dr. Abraham adds.
+“We may also use bone-protective medicines like zoledronic acid to strengthen the bone and reduce the chance of recurrence.”

 9. Should I participate in a clinical trial?